On average, 1 minute of live-action video shot with equipment costs between $1,500 and $10,000.

 Make your own how-to videos with no equipment

-Now you know it's possible to create fantastic video tutorials with just your computer and the help of an online video editing and creation platform like Synthesia STUDIO.
+Now you know it's possible to create fantastic video tutorials with just your computer and the help of an online video editing and creation platform like Synthesia.

-Try Synthesia for free, and see how AI technology can simplify video production for you.
+Try Synthesia's free AI video creator, and see how AI technology can simplify video production for you.